markawad/diff/README.md

   of it as a small sed program as well.

-> tool example:<br>
+tool examples:
-> ./diff -ig "Spaghetti Code" file1 -eq "I hate Progtest" "I love Progtest" file2 -out=binary
+./diff -ig "Spaghetti Code" file1 -eq "I hate Progtest" "I love Progtest" file2 -out=binary

 Program Output:

-    If there is a difference, it reports it.
+    - If there is a difference, it reports it.
 If not, nothing will be outputed.

-    output examples:
+    - output examples:
         + 1a2
           < abc
           * This means after line 1 in file1, add "abc" to be equal to file2 till line 2.